-I have been a teacher for many years and live in the city of Brisbane, which is in the far away land down under, called Oz, a long way from the ancient lands of Middle Earth across the Encircling Seas.
-My hobbit name is Fortinbras.
+I have been a teacher for fort years and am now semi-retired from classroom duties.
+I live in the city of Brisbane, which is in the far away land down under, called Oz, a long way from the ancient lands of Middle Earth across the Encircling Seas.
+I am a Hobbit in all but size and my Hobbit name is Fortinbras Proudfoot, most often called Mr. Proudfoot.

 How did you get started in collecting?

-1976 was the year I was transferred to Bundaberg in my job as a school teacher and the following year I was moved to a smaller school in the nearby district.
-It was here in 1978 I met "The Hobbit".
+It was 1978 when I met "The Hobbit".
 A teacher colleague was reading "The Hobbit" to our students and I soon bought a copy of this story and within a few weeks I had read "The Hobbit" and the unfinished "The Lord of the Rings".

 I remained in the Bundaberg district for several years and as a consequence my Tolkien collection grew very slowly and after ten years my collection included just eight hardbacks, a couple of paperbacks, three poster maps and a couple of calendars.